 Water harvesting incorporates different methods or activities focused on the use of runoff from un-cropped areas to replace the cropped areas with the harvested water.

-iii.
-Strong labour requirements for building and maintaining the facilities for water harvesting.
+Strong labor requirements for building and maintaining the facilities for water harvesting.

 Rainwater Harvesting refers to the storage of rainwater in a pit or well that has been specially built for rainwater harvesting.

 It is a mechanism in which the rainwater is not permitted to wash out, but is collected instead.

 Rainwater irrigation, as it becomes scarce, is a way to sustain freshwater for summers.

 The water obtained during the rainwater collection process is also passed through the percolation process.

 Percolation is the process through which, before being processed, rainwater is passed through a natural filter system.

 For many domestic and irrigation purposes, rainwater thus collected can be used.

 The harvesting of rainwater also helps to recharge groundwater supplies.